Emmanuel-Roy/RISC-V-RV32I-CPU_Verilog-Implementation/README.md

-# RISC-V RV32I CPU - Verilog Implementation
+# RISC-V RV32I CPU Design and Implementation in Verilog

 ## Introduction:
 After taking ECE 316 (Digital Logic Design) at the University of Texas at Austin, I found that I enjoyed using HDLs.
 I thought it would be cool to make a CPU in Verilog, so after some research, I found the RISC-V RV32I ISA and got started.